NoteEveryFriday/ChatGptModed/README.md

 * An OpenAi account and any device and a browser

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ### How to install it

 * Download PluginMod.txt file and send it to chatgpt